dyutitmohanty/Task-Scheduler-/README.md

 # Task-Scheduler-
-Round-robin task scheduler from scratch for STM32
+Round-robin task scheduler from scratch for STM32 using Bare-metal C

 ## Task Descriptions